 A help desk where tutors are available for consultation on 100-level units.

 REQUIRED AND RECOMMENDED TEXTS AND/OR MATERIALS

-The first book in the following list, namely Starting out with Java, is the required text book for COMP125.
+The first book in the following list, namely Starting out with Java, is the recommended text book for COMP125.
 The other books listed are helpful references.